-A new requirement for 2006 will be to obtain both the straight fork length (SFL) and the curved fork length (CFL) for bluefin tuna, bigeye tuna, albacore, yellowfin tuna, and skipjack that are available to measure.
+Obtain both the straight fork length (SFL) and the curved fork length (CFL) for bluefin tuna, bigeye tuna, albacore, yellowfin tuna, and skipjack that are available to measure.
+Do not measure CFL for other species.

-Remember that if you encounter a bluefin tuna, its size classification should be determined by its straight fork length.
-If an angler tells you that he/she caught a large school bluefin at Item 30, for instance, and you find that it actually measures 1465 millimeters, you should record it as a small medium bluefin at Item 30.
+Remember that if you encounter a bluefin tuna, its size classification should be determined by its curved fork length (CFL).
+If an angler tells you that he/she caught a large school bluefin at Item 30, for instance, and you find that the CFL actually measures 1508 millimeters, you should record it as a small medium bluefin at Item 30.
 You should also make sure that you record it as a small medium in Item 31.